 Get your PC ready for python!

-It doesn’t matter if you’re running Windows, mac-OS or Linux, you should be able to run Python locally on your computer.
+It doesn’t matter if you’re running Windows, mac-OS or Linux, you should be able to run Python locally on your computer (or) make your pc ready for python.
 It may even already be installed in your system.
 To check whether you already have Python installed on your computer, open a terminal or command prompt and execute the Python command, passing –version as a parameter.

 Windows computers don’t usually come with Python preinstalled.
 To check if your computer has Python installed, run the command we talked about earlier,